 “You’ll need oil of oregano for these, Your Grace,” she said.
 “The cuts are shallow, but the sheer number of them will increase your chance for inflammation.”

 “How do you know so much about herbs?
 From cooking?”
-I asked her.
+I asked.

-She paused to glance at me over her shoulder.
+She glanced at me over her shoulder.
 “So your husband hasn’t told you that you harbor an infamous witch amongst your staff?”

 “She’s teasing, Your Grace,” Harriet said, shooting the older woman an exasperated look.

 The cook barked a laugh and went back to her search.
 “I was raised in Hampshire.
 My mother taught me the use of herbs when I was a girl, like her mother had before her.
 We were known as wise women amongst the townsfolk.
 They came to us for all manner of cures and curses.
 The cures we happily provided.
 Those searching for curses we turned away.
 Ah, here it is.”
 She came over to me holding a small brown bottle.
 “Lift your hands please, Your Grace.”

 I did as instructed.

 She uncorked the bottle and poured a dollop of the potent smelling oil onto a wad of cotton.
 “This may hurt.”

 I braced myself and nodded.
 She dabbed at my scrapes, and I hissed in a breath.
 It stung something awful.

 “The local minister knew we didn’t practice magic,” she said as she worked.
 “But then he died and a new man took his place, all fire and brimstone.
 He was the kind of man who thinks God is more likely to punish than protect.”
 She sent me a meaningful look.
 “Especially when it came to women.”